Bevy Version: | main | (development) |

 However, if you are working with external plugins, you should read the rest of this page.
 You will likely need to do more to make everything compatible.

-Currently, Bevy does not make patch releases (with rare exceptions for critical bugs), only major releases.
+On the other hand, for experimentation and for Bevy development, you are encouraged to try the latest in-development code from git!
 The latest release is often missing the freshest bug fixes, usability improvements, and features.
 It may be compelling to join in on the action!

 If you are new to Bevy, this might not be for you.
-You might be more comfortable using the released version.
+You will be more comfortable using the released version.
 It will have the best compatibility with community plugins and documentation.

-The frequent breaking changes might not be a problem for you, though.
+Though, there are ways you can manage the breakage and make it less of a problem.
 Thanks to cargo, you can update bevy at your convenience, whenever you feel ready to handle any possible breaking changes.

 If you choose to use Bevy main, you are highly encouraged to interact with the Bevy community on Discord and GitHub, so you can keep track of what's going on, get help, or participate in discussions.